Creating Emotional Security to ensure Emotional Safety (ES2)

 ES² must be implemented from and by all senior leadership.
 It must be proactively fostered, driven and supported by all.
 Leaders, managers and HR must monitor it, and it has to be managed like our other precious resources such as our humans in Human Resources.

-If any good came from C-19, it is how we have become much more focused on each other.
+If any good came from Covid-19 pandemic, it is how we have become far more focused on each other.
 Here at LaPD Solutions, we hope that ES² will become a recognised necessity in organisations.
 As an external consultant, I can talk about EI and ES² and point out the eye watering evidence and still be ignored.
 But I’d like to think that with a presence in HR it would demand an ear.

 Unconscious or Conscious acceptance: